openframe-org/criteria-set-protocol/api/README.md

 <img alt="Frame ApS" src="https://openframe-public.s3.eu-west-1.amazonaws.com/assets/logo-text-google-admin.png" width="200" />

-# Criteria Tree Protocol
+# Criteria Set Protocol

-## Criteria Tree API
+## Criteria Set API
-The Criteria Tree API is a simple JSON-formatted REST API for retrieving criteria set metadata and trees.
+The Criteria Set API is a simple JSON-formatted REST API for retrieving criteria set metadata and trees.

 The Swagger/OpenAPI specification for the API can be found in the [api.swagger.yml](api.swagger.yml) file.